pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## Definition of the data format

-TiCDC converts a DML event into a Kafka event, and the Key and value of an event are encoded according to the Avro protocol.
+TiCDC converts a DML event into a Kafka event, and the Key and Value of an event are encoded according to the Avro protocol.

 ### Key data format